asmj1108/g2p-tum-cs-bpc/data/README.md

 2. Data from 2024 were preprocessed using different methods than the 2021/22 data.
     - Manual comparison and selection of datasets is required for languages that appear in both 2024 and 2021/22 collections.
-3. All datasets are randomly split into 80% training data, 10% development data, and 10% test data.
+3. For training, the data amount for each language is set to 1000 and the data samples are randomly selected if there are more available.
-4. For ben/bur/ger/gle/ita/per/swe/tha (some target languages from the 2022 task), the test set values were from a [public dataset](https://github.com/CUNY-CL/wikipron/tree/master/data/scrape) that uses the same tool as in the shared tasks
+4. All datasets are randomly split into 80% training data, 10% development data, and 10% test data.
-   ~~independently obtained by our team and processed to match the available train/dev set format as closely as possible.~~
+5. For ben/bur/ger/gle/ita/per/swe/tha (some target languages from the 2022 task), the test set values were from a [public dataset](https://github.com/CUNY-CL/wikipron/tree/master/data/scrape) that uses the same tool as in the shared tasks

 ---